SPMcDonald1316/data_vis_2020/README.md

     - create several visualizations using different styles / data

 - visualize_data_react_d3
-    - begin to create visualizations within react app
+    - use react and d3 to create a radial outburst of CSS Named Colors
-    - use d3 to load / parse data
+    - load and parse data with d3.csv
+    - use arc and pie functions to create radial outburst